Digitaria-International/clean_data/README.md

 ## Usage

-Add text line to your model:
+Add next line to your model:

     include CleanData